You can’t live forever – but you can help your loved ones inherit as much of your wealth as possible.

-Everything about that threshold will be taxed, usually at the rate of 40 per cent.
-For large estates, this can result in a very substantial bill.
+Everything about that threshold will be taxed, usually at a rate of 40%.
+For large estates, this can result in a substantial bill.

 Who pays inheritance tax?

-If you have a will, the named executor will be responsible for arranging the tax payment to HMRC.
+If you have a will, the named executor will arrange the tax payment to HMRC.

 If you don’t have a will, the administrator of your estate will do this instead.

-The tax payment is usually made from the funds within the estate (or from money raised by selling assets within the estate).
+The tax payment is usually made from funds within the estate or money raised by selling assets.

-After inheritance tax has been paid, the remaining value of the estate is distributed.
+After the inheritance tax has been paid, the remaining value of the estate is distributed.